Association football culture: Globalization

-For the best players, it means their services can be offered to clubs in a number of different countries and for compensation they have significant bargaining power in setting – the top players can make salaries of millions in a year, in addition to whatever endorsements they receive.
+Professional players in higher tiers may negotiate contracts with clubs in multiple countries.
+Compensation for these players includes base salaries and endorsement agreements.

 Teams have also benefited from this by being able to find a wider support base outside their traditional local areas.
 They can also scout for talent from a wider area.
 However, some European clubs have been accused of exploitation for doing this, as some African youngsters they have recruited for football teams have eventually been left with nothing after the team no longer requires their services.
 In the modern game, most clubs have multiple foreign players.
 This is especially evident in the English Premier League, where English players are outnumbered by their foreign counterparts.
 Some of football's leading authorities, including former FIFA president Sepp Blatter, have argued this is detrimental to the game and an issue for supporters.
 Published academic research on this question (by David Ranc) seems to demonstrate the opposite.

 Many teams attempt to build a complete team with players with ball control, others with strength, others with speed and others with vision.
 Traditionally, these skillsets are associated with different regions: ball control is regarded as a South American trait, speed is typically associated with African players and strength is typically seen as the European way.
 Therefore, prominent clubs scout these regions heavily for rising talent and advise them to have a trial with the club.
 Football has become a global sport where spectators from around the world can enjoy many different leagues.
 It has created international rivalries as well as community rivalries, but at the same time, it has the power to bring communities together.
 The FIFA World Cup brings the world of football together for an entire month.
 Through triumph and defeat it is a modern example of nationalism fused with globalisation.
 In Franklin Foer's How Soccer Explains the World, he explains that national teams create a tribal sense of nationalism amongst fans.
 This nationalism is shown in wearing football shirts, scarves and flying flags to express pride.
 When tournaments such as the FIFA World Cup, the African Cup of Nations and the UEFA European Championship bring in supporters from nations around the world, this national pride is a part of globalism.
 This complex system is all a part of the global community of football.
 Football brings players, fans, coaches and clubs together from every part of the world.
 A prime example of the unifying power of football is the African nation of Ghana.
 It gained independence from British imperial rule in 1957 and used football to unite the nation.
 "The Black Stars", as the national team became known as, hosted the first African Cup of Nations.
 Ghana has become one of the most passionate footballing nations in both Africa and the world, thanks to the unifying power of the sport.